solana-mobile/solana-mobile-doc-site/docs/wallets/mobile-wallet-adapter/setup.md

   </TabItem>
 </Tabs>

-### Remote association

-Remote association is initiated when the web dApp displays a QR code encoded as remote association URI, which is scanned and parsed by the wallet app.

-View the MWA Remote guide to learn about how to enable remote connections and signing services.

 ## 3. Implement request handling

 The library defines an interface for handling MWA requests and events through callback handlers.
 Implement